Damkols/greenlight/readme.md

 - Declare movie struct to hold data returned from query
 - Execute query using QueryRow and scan response data into fields of the movie struct
 - Define sql query for updating the movie data
+- Args slice containing values for placeholder params for updating the Movie struct